 Today you will walk to your next guesthouse in Uhum Village, with your main luggage being transported for you.

-Uhum is a beautiful traditional village, with two schools, several small shops where basic groceries can be obtained and a new technical college built in 2009.
+Uhum is a beautiful traditional village, with three schools and several small shops where basic groceries can be obtained.
+It is the largest settlement in the Nuratau Mountains mainly populated by Tajiks.
 You will have time to walk around and get to know the village, where people may be out relaxing on tapchan or supa, under the walnut trees.
 You may also visit a community water mill and the ruins of a Mongol fortress.

 Overnight icon Overnight: Guesthouse, Nuratau Mountains